alexkanavos/test-git-tower/README.md

-# Ball falling the top of a tower
+# Ball falling from the top of a tower

 **Version 1.0.0**